2025 Village Board Meeting Minutes

 Minutes:

-Motion 1: Oetjen made the motion and Harbin seconded the motion to approve the April 08, 2025 Village Board Meeting Minutes as corrected.
-All present voted yea and the Acting President declared the motion carried.
+Motion 1: Mize made the motion and Harbin seconded the motion to approve the June 10, 2025 Village Board Meeting Minutes as presented.
+All present voted yea and the President declared the motion carried.

 Treasurer’s Report: